Mouzayan/secret-keeper/README.md

   - Upon revelation, the contract emits an event specifying the revealing party and the real value of the secret.
 The original stored secret is then deleted from the contract’s storage.

 - **Single Transaction Registration:**
-  - The secret must be registered in a single transaction, ensuring that both parties’ signatures and the secret itself are stored in the same block.
-This guarantees that the agreement is atomic and timestamped at the block level.
+  - The secret is registered in a single transaction, ensuring that both parties’ signatures and the secret itself are stored in the same block.
+Therefore, the agreement is atomic and timestamped at the block level.

 **Implementation Details**